 I’ve been focused on achieving healthy hair for years now.
 Growing out previous balayage, and numerous other colour disasters, to having a full head of virgin hair again.
-Embracing both my naturally dark brown colour, free from greys, and my curls.
-I’ve followed all my own advice, the essentials are probably best summed up in this post on the Golden Triangle of Healthy Hair.
+Embracing both my naturally dark brown colour and my curls.
+I’ve followed my Curl Maven Method, which focuses on the health of the hair – and it shows!

 This is a non-negotiable when it comes to colouring your hair, but especially if you’re using bleach and peroxide to lighten your natural hair colour.
 We all know the saying, “prevention is better than cure.”
 That’s what Olaplex is, damage prevention.
 Enabling you to minimise the amount of damage caused during the colouring process.